dengit/OpenZhihuDaily/README.md

   - [AnimeTaste][6]

 ## [APIs][7]
   - all applauses are belong to [@izzyleung][8], becuase datas from APIs are the start point of all my works.
+Also, you may      need a nice tool to analyse the http data, [*Fiddler*][9] is worth you to taste.

 ## License
     Copyright 2015 dengit